 Experts reveal that there’s a strong connection between the brain and digestive system and that stress can impact the gut flora and cause disturbances in the gut.

-“Early life stress can change the development of nervous system as well as how the body reacts to stress.
-These changes can increase the risk for later gut diseases or dysfunction ” says American Psychological Association.
+“Early life stress can change the development of the nervous system as well as how the body reacts to stress.
+These changes can increase the risk for later gut diseases or dysfunction ” says the American Psychological Association.

-Research indicates that stress can alter gut microbial population thus influencing neurotransmitters mediated by microbiome and gut bacteria barrier function and that meditation can help regulate the stress response and suppress chronic inflammation states maintaining a healthy gut barrier function.
+Research indicates that stress can alter the gut microbial population thus influencing neurotransmitters mediated by microbiome and gut bacteria barrier function and that meditation can help regulate the stress response and suppress chronic inflammation states maintaining a healthy gut barrier function.

-According to research the human gut microbiome is composed of trillions of microorganisms with nearly 1000 bacterial species genes and stress can alter the gut microbial population and weaken the immune function and influence metabolic activities and ultimately our physical and emotional well-being.
+According to research, the human gut microbiome is composed of trillions of microorganisms with nearly 1000 bacterial species genes, and stress can alter the gut microbial population and weaken the immune function, and influence metabolic activities and ultimately our physical and emotional well-being.

-Ingesting foods containing probiotics, prebiotics and fiber can promote a healthy gut and overall health.
+It is said that ingesting foods containing probiotics, prebiotics and fiber can promote a healthy gut and overall health.